Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Take Day Trips

-Moab is located in one of the most nature-dense desert locations in Utah.
+Moab is located in one of the state’s most nature-dense locations.
 Red rock sandstone mesas give way to high-altitude snow-capped mountains, the Colorado and Green Rivers, and deep valleys and gorges.
-Why not explore it all?
+Why not explore several of the places to visit in Utah when in the area?

 One of my favorite day trips from the city is to Capitol Reef National Park, 2 hours outside of town.
-This less-visited destination is the perfect place to escape intense summer crowds and offers its own special mystique.
+This less-visited destination is the perfect place to escape intense summer crowds.
+The park also offers its own special mystique.

 Hit Both National Parks

-View of landscape arch at the Arches National Park
+View of a Landscape Arch in Arches National Park

 Landscape Arch in Arches National Park